Publish hosted imagery layers

 You can publish multidimensional raster data as an imagery layer and use multidimensional filtering on your layer to display a specified slice in a web map.
 You can also use the multidimensional settings to control which time slice is visible and use the multidimensional analysis tools.

-To publish a multidimensional raster dataset from a single NetCDF, HDF, or GRIB file, follow these steps:
+To publish a multidimensional imagery layer from a single NetCDF, HDF, or GRIB file, follow these steps:

 2. Click New item and choose Imagery layer.